navneettomar11/technical-guides/microservices/microservices-architecture.md

 Another change is implementing queries that need to retrieve data owned by multiple services.
 - The `API Composition` and `Command Query Responsibility Segregation (CORS)` patterns.

+# Core Concepts in Microservices

+## Cohesion
+Cohesion refers to the degree of focus that a particular software component has.
+A multi-purpose mobile phone with camera, radio, torch, etc. for example has low cohesion compared to a dedicated DLSR that does one thing better.

+> Wikipedia -> Cohesion is software engineering is the degree to which the elements of a certain module belong together.
+In one sense, it is a measure of the strength of relationship between methods and data of a class and some unifying purpose or concept served by that class.
+In another sense, it is measure of the strength of relationship between the class's methods and data themselves.

+Let us suppose we have a monolithic applicaton for a a fictitious e-shop, that does order management, inventory managmeent, user mangement, marketing, delivery management etc. This monolithic software has very low cohesion compared to a microsevices based architecture where each microservice is responsible for a particular business functionality, for example - User management microservice, Inventory management microservice, Order Management microservice and so on.

+### Benefits of High Cohesion
+1. Reduced modular complexity, because each module does one thing at a time.
+2. Increased system maintainability, because logical changes in the domain affect fewer modules and because changes in one module require fewer changes in other modules.
+3. Increased modules reusability, because application developers will find the component they need more easily among the cohesive set of operations provided by the module.
+4. Easy understandability and testability.

+Microservice in general should have a high cohesion i.e each microservice should do one thing and do it well.

+## Coupling
+Coupling refers to the degree of dependency that exists between two software components.

+A very good day to day example of coupling is mobile handset that has battery sealed into the handset.
+Design in this case is tightly coupled beacuse battery or motherboard can not replaced from each other without affecting each other.

+In Object Oriented Design we always look for low coupling among various components so as to achieve flexibility and good maintainability.
+Change in one components shall not affect other components of the system.

+> High cohesion is almost always related to low coupling.